 This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

-Even though I grew up by the sea and have seen plenty of species of dolphins and sharks in the wild I’ve only ever seen one type of whale.
-That is the Beluga whale and was in the Norwegian Fjords.
+Although I grew up by the sea and have seen numerous species of dolphins and sharks in the wild, I’ve only ever seen one type of whale.
+That is the Beluga whale, and it was in the Norwegian Fjords.
+It was indeed a magical moment and memory I treasure.
+Hopefully, I will have the opportunity to see more species of whales in the wild in the future.

 Fun Facts About Whales

-• Whales are mammals of the open ocean; they feed, mate, give birth, suckle and raise their young at sea.
+- Whales are mammals of the open ocean; they feed, mate, give birth, suckle and raise their young at sea.

-• Some species, such as the humpback whale, communicate using melodic sounds, known as whale song
+- Some species, such as the humpback whale, communicate using melodic sounds, known as whale song.

-• Whales can be found inhabiting all of the world’s major oceans.
+- Whales can be found inhabiting all of the world’s major oceans.

-• Male whales are called ‘bulls’.
+- Male whales are called ‘bulls’.
 Females are known as ‘cows’.
 Newborns are called ‘calves’.

-• There are 90 species of whales, dolphins and porpoises, known collectively as “cetaceans”.
+- There are 90 species of whales, dolphins, and porpoises, known collectively as “cetaceans.”

 The Vintage Whale Drawings

-If you click on the title above the whale drawing a larger image will open in a new tab in your browser.
-This image can be printed or saved to your devices’ hard drive.
+If you click on the title above the whale drawing, a larger image will open in a new tab in your browser.
+This image can be printed or saved to your device’s hard drive.

 1. Greenland Whale Drawing